By Steve Beauregard

 Once across the street, you’re on Paris Las Vegas property, and the first entrance is just 100 feet or so on your right.

-As I mentioned, it should only take you fifteen minutes, and there are always interesting promotions or people-watching opportunities along the way.
+As I mentioned, it should only take you fifteen minutes to twenty minutes, and there are always interesting promotions or people-watching opportunities along the way.
 Between the guys with their thinly-veiled “escort” pamphlets, the “$3 t-shirts for ten bucks” stores, and the rent a Ferrari stand, the walk will go by fast.

 Monorail from MGM Grand to Paris Las Vegas